Christian-Me/node-red-contrib-homie-convention/readme.md

 ## inputs

-The payload on the imput will be sent to the mqtt broker.
+The payload on the input will be sent to the mqtt broker.
 The topic is either specified by <code>msg.topic</code> or by the homie node configuration.
 Wildcards are possible for devices and nodes.
 If wildcards are used multiple messages will be set.
 The msg.topic should be formated as device/node/property.
 The rood topic homie and the /set postfix will be added.

 The input format of msg.payload is compatible to the supported dashboard nodes.
 The node tries to convert not homie compatible formats automatically.
 If the conversion fails a error message will be sent via the error output.